 Darrell’s surgery was a success, and while Darrell was thrilled that his aneurysm surgery was so minimally invasive and that he could go home after an overnight stay at the hospital, he was disappointed to learn that wouldn’t be able to play tennis for a month.
 “I can’t take a month off tennis.
 I’ve paid for tennis time at Lagoon Indoor Courts and I can’t just not show up,” he told Taussky, who replied, “You have to follow instructions!”

 Darrell returned to see Taussky for a follow up visit two weeks after the surgery.
 Taussky was pleased with Darrell’s recovery and had more good news for Darrell: he could again play tennis.
 “Oh!
 I’m going to give you a hug!” said Darrell.
 Now that he’s back on the tennis court, Darrell says, “I played this morning and I play at least three times a week.
 I keep active that way and I’m happy as can be now.”
 He’s thankful for the wonderful care he received at University of Utah Hospital and for Taussky’s expertise.
 He praises Taussky, saying, “He’s very caring and very careful.
 I think he’s a godsend, really.
-He’s just super and I’m glad they have him at the University.”
+He’s just super and I’m glad they have him at U of U Health.”

 comments powered by Disqus